gu-fan/riv.vim/doc/riv_todo.rst

       for root , only show file.

-   B. HTML templates and CSS styles
+   C. HTML templates and CSS styles

 2. Sections: